synthead/timex_datalink_client/README.md

 - Timex 78701 (Ironman Triathlon, protocol 9)
 - Franklin Rolodex Flash PC Companion RFLS-8 (protocol 1)

-Protocol 4 is not currently supported.
-The only known product to use this protocol is the Timex Datalink 150s.
-This may be supported sometime in the future.
+Protocols 4 and 6 are not currently supported.
+The Timex Datalink 150s uses protocol 4, and the Motorola Beepwear Pro uses protocol 6.
+These are the only devices known to use these protocols.
+They might be supported sometime in the future!

 ## What is the Timex Datalink?